gfed53/meteor-react-cms/README.md

 * You can now run the app at localhost:3000 by entering `npm start` in the terminal while in the root directory.

+### Setting Up Admin Roles

+If you want to assign admin priviledges (have an admin that has edit/delete power over every post), you can navigate to `./server/main.js` and change the user id string to the user id you'd want to give these priviledges to.
+Note that user ids are generated automatically after you create an account, so you would have to grab that user id.
+I have the app set up so that you can navigate to `./imports/ui/pages/Home.jsx` and uncomment the console.log code which will reveal the currently logged-in user's userID.